 |Ensure that Units/Schools contact the Welsh Language Unit to arrange training.|

-Ensure that all publicity or advertising materials produced (including brochures, leaflets, any marketing, exhibition and advertising campaigns, posters, and press releases).
+Ensure that all publicity or advertising materials (including brochures, leaflets, any marketing, exhibition and advertising campaigns, posters, and press releases) are produced bilingually.

-Any documents that produced for public use or for student use are produced bilingually
+Any documents for public use or for student use are produced bilingually.

-Ensure that any documents that produced for public use or for student use are produced bilingually (including circulars, certificates, licences, procedures, rules and regulations).
+Ensure that any documents for public use or for student use (including circulars, certificates, licences, procedures, rules and regulations) are produced bilingually.

 Ensure that all new web pages produced or amended in English have corresponding Welsh pages.